creditkarma/thrift-typescript/README.md

 * --outDir: The directory to save generated files to.
 Will be created if it doesn't exist.
 Defaults to 'codegen'.
 * --sourceDir: The directory to search for source Thrift files.
 Defaults to 'thrift'.
 * --target: The core library to generate for, either 'apache' or 'thrift-server'.
 Defaults to 'apache'.
+* --strictUnions: Should we generate strict unions (Only available for target = 'thrift-server'.
+More on this below).
+Defaults to undefined.
-* --fallback-namespace: The namespace to fallback to if no 'js' namespace exists.
+* --fallbackNamespace: The namespace to fallback to if no 'js' namespace exists.
 Defaults to 'java'.
 Set to 'none' to use no namespace.

 All other fields are assumed to be source files.